 BANANAZA: An over-abundance of bananas (or similar fruits).

-BIRADE: An argument in which both parties are about equal in their level of intensity or vehemence, often expressed simultaneously.
+BI-RADE: Unlike a tirade in which one angry person soliloquizes, an argument in which both parties are about equal in their level of intensity or vehemence, often expressed simultaneously.

 BANDAISSE: A delicious condiment or spread that can be used both as a topical antibiotic cream for wounds and on snacks.
 (A product in development with McJohnson and McJohnson).